nalgeon/sqlean/docs/text.md

 Postgres-compatible, aliased as `translate`.

-⚠️ PostgreSQL does not support unicode strings in `translate`, while this function does.
+ℹ️ PostgreSQL does not support unicode strings in `translate`, while this function does.

 ### `text_reverse(str)`